beginning of content

 Every 5 years

-The following health problems may become more common as you get older, especially if you have other risk factors.
-There are some things you can do in your 70s or older to help prevent these conditions from developing or worsening.:
+Some health problems may become more common as you get older, especially if you have other risk factors.
+There are also things you can do in your 70s to help prevent these conditions from developing or worsening.

 Cardiovascular disease